SynixeTactical/Documents/guides/grenadier.md

 #### Vehicles

-Civilian and unarmoured vehicles can be disabled with 1 or 2 hits from an UGL to the engine or body.
+Civilian and unarmored vehicles can be disabled with 1 or 2 hits from an UGL to the engine or body.
 Most wheels can be destroyed with a single UGL hit.
 UGL HE rounds are ineffective against armoured targets, but can be effective against dismounting personnel.

 #### Danger Close